svin24/svin24.github.io/content/blog/Cryptocurrency-is-a-disaster.md

 different room.
 It is impossible to trust you.
-Every comment online about cryptocurrency is tainted by the fact that the commenter has probably invested thousands of dollars into a Ponzi scheme and is depending on your agreement to make their money back.
-Not to mention that any attempts at reform, like proof-of-stake, are viciously blocked by those in power (i.e. those with the money) because of any risk it poses to reduce their bottom line.
+Every comment online about cryptocurrency is tainted by the fact that the commenter has probably invested thousands of dollars into a Ponzi scheme and is depending on your agreement to make their money back.[^3] Not to mention that any attempts at reform, like proof-of-stake, are viciously blocked by those in power (i.e. those with the money) because of any risk it poses to reduce their bottom line.
 No, your blockchain is not different.

+[^3]: This is why I asked you to disclose your stake in your comment upfront.

 Cryptocurrency is one of the worst inventions of the 21st century.
 I am ashamed to share an industry with this exploitative grift.
 It has failed to be a useful